FabioChiodini/ProjectSpawnSwarmtc/README.md

 https://github.com/FabioChiodini/AWSDockermachine

+[the script is run in the context of ec2-user account]

 ## Configuration Files
-To run this script you have to prepare two configuration files
+To run this script you have to prepare two configuration files (in /home/ec2-user)
 - Cloud1 see below for syntax
-- GCEkeyfile.json (optional) used for GCE authentication
+- GCEkeyfile.json used for GCE authentication

 ## Script Flow